afeezraheem/Monte-Carlo-Simulation-Future-Stock-Prices-for-Apple/README.md

 #As there are many more factors (other than historical per cent changes/ random walk), that drive stock prices,
 #I would be wary of making investment decision/recommendations solely off of Monte Carlo Simulation.
 #That said, this offers a thorough illustration of the Monte Carlo simulation, as I continue to explore methods and techniques
-#..for better understanding distribution of possible outcomes of events in different knowledge domains
+#..to better understand distribution of possible outcomes of events in different knowledge domains

 # Room for Improvement:
-I have collected data set that cover a 12- year historical period for this exercise.
+I have collected data set that cover a 12-year historical period for this exercise.
 I believe it would be tremendously valuable to test sensitivities of different ranges

 #Numpy#Random-walk Process#MonteCarloSimulation#LawofLargeNumbers